Contrast-Security-OSS/docs/content/installation/node/NodeCloudFoundry.md

              } "
 ```

-After modifying the environment variable, restage your application.
+* After modifying the environment variable, restage your application.

 ```
 cf restage contrast-security-service-broker
 ```

-The application also requires an environment variable for a username and a password:
+* The application also requires an environment variable for a username and a password:

 ```bash
 cf set-env contrast-security-service-broker SECURITY_USER_NAME aSecureUsername cf set-env contrast-security-service-broker SECURITY_USER_PASSWORD aSecurePassword
 ```

-Create a service broker instance.
+* Create a service broker instance.
 (At least one service plan must be defined.)
 You must use the username and password configured above.

 ```bash
 cf create-service-broker contrast-security-service-broker USER_NAME PASSWORD
 <URL of your application>
 ```

-All service brokers start off as private; you need to make it public.
+* All service brokers start off as private; you need to make it public.

 ```bash
 cf enable-service-access contrast-security-service-broker
 ```

-Now that the service broker is working, create a service instance and bind it to the application.
+* Now that the service broker is working, create a service instance and bind it to the application.
 To create a service instance, run the following command:

 ```
 cf create-service contrast-security-service-broker ServicePlan1 <name_of_service>
 ```

-To bind it to your application, run the following command:
+* To bind it to your application, run the following command:

 ```
 cf bind-service <app_name> <name_of_service>
 ```

-You should see your application Contrast UI.
+You should now see your application Contrast UI.

 ## Contrast Service Broker Tile